ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_documentation.md

 ## Copyright and Licenses

 Copyright indicates ownership of work.
 Licenses outline the conditions under which others may use, modify and/or redistribute your work.
 As such, including a license with code is important for users and other developers alike.

 Both copyright and license are usually placed in a LICENSE file in your project.

+For example, within the UK all materials created by civil servants, ministers, government departments and their agencies are covered by Crown copyright [4].
 The following example shows an example of an MIT LICENSE file that might be used on UK Government projects:

 > Copyright 2020, Crown copyright
 >